Experience God's Goodness - October 2019

 In previous years we have supported the Bishop’s Appeal in Malawi and Zululand.

 During our collective worship time, we have learnt about the how food is supplied and wasted across the globe.
 Learning that over 7,000,000million tonnes of food are wasted in Great Britain every year gave us lots to think about when we are shopping and eating meals with our families at home.
 We also learned that there are over 700,000 people in the world who go without enough to eat each day.
 How can food be distributed more fairly across the globe so that everyone has enough to eat?

-Bowfell Class singing, ‘The Wheels on the Tractor’ at our Harvest Festival.
+Bowfell Class singing, 'The Wheels on the Tractor'.

 Our Christmas Carol Service took place in the last week of term at St. John's Church.
 Some of our older children retold the story of Christ's birth through readings and through role-play.
 They also shared their very thoughtful prayers to help us reflect on the true meaning of Christmas and pray for children all around the world who are suffering.

 In the lead up to Easter we have been listening and responding the Easter story in different ways which have included role-play from our Open the Book Team, RE lessons, collective worship and visits to St. John’s Church for our ‘Experience Easter’ event and our Easter Service at the end of term.